Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Proposed SFCHD Dataset

+In accordance with the construction principles of the dataset, we amass a large, complex, and realistic dataset for safety clothing and helmets, known as SFCHD.
+Subsequently, we will provide a description of the SFCHD dataset in terms of instance distribution, data partitioning, and data quality.

-The TCRSF dataset contains 12373 images, 7 categories of 50558 annotations.
-The instance proportion of each category is shown in Figure~\ref{fig:proportion}.
-As depicted in Figure~\ref{fig:proportion}, the most prominent categories are ``Person'', ``Safety Helmet'' and ``Safety Clothing'', accounting for about 33.64\%, 28.28\% and 29.30\% of the dataset, respectively.
+\textit{Instance Distribution:} The SFCHD dataset comprises 12,373 images, 7 categories, and 50,552 annotations.
+The instance proportion of each category is shown in Fig.~\ref{fig:proportion}.
+As depicted in Fig.~\ref{fig:proportion}, the most prominent categories are Person, Safety Helmet, and Safety Clothing, accounting for about 33.64\%, 28.28\% and 29.30\% of the dataset, respectively.
 Due to the rarity of violations in real-world chemical plants, situations where safety clothing or helmets are not worn are infrequent.
-As a result, the instances classified as ``Other Clothing'' and ``Head'' represent only a small portion of the data set, 1.54\% and 2.37\%, respectively.
-The remaining categories, ``Blurred Head '' and ``Blurred Clothing'', which represent instances captured in special environments, are relatively limited in quantity, accounting for 2.24\% and 2.62\%, respectively.
+As a result, the instances classified as Other Clothing and Head represent only a small portion of the dataset, 1.54\% and 2.37\%, respectively.
+The remaining categories, Blurred Clothing and Blurred Head, which represent instances captured in special environments, are relatively limited in quantity, accounting for 2.24\% and 2.62\%, respectively.